 But not my actual home….more a place that feels like the essence of me.
-Your home is a personal and intimate space that you share mostly with your family, but a cafe is more an extension of your home.
+Your home is a personal and intimate space that you share mostly with your family, but a cafe is more of an extension of your home.
 A place you would be delighted to visit alone with a laptop, meet friends, or have a family gathering.
 It’s a place that leaves me topped up in a delicious way..but something more than simple nourishment: an experience, a story.

 It is not just any cafe…it’s my own soul cafe.

-What do I love about my soul cafe?
+What do I love about my Soul Cafe?

-I love the rustic white walls, earthy tones, quirky explosions of colour, recycled and slightly worn-out furniture, stone or wooden floors, an eclectic mix of pots/pans and plates, passionate and friendly down-to-earth staff, a obvious sensitivity to the planet, the smell of home baked bread and apple pies, the smell of the coffee and locally sourced produce creating simple dishes with complex flavours…I could go on.
+I love the rustic white walls, earthy tones, quirky explosions of colour, recycled and slightly worn-out furniture, stone or wooden floors, an eclectic mix of pots/pans and plates, passionate and friendly down-to-earth staff, an obvious sensitivity to the planet, the smell of home baked bread and apple pies, the smell of the coffee and locally sourced produce creating simple dishes with complex flavours…I could go on.

-A slow pace and a feeling of being and not doing, not wanting to rush the experience, as every moment is a delicious nourishing bite that satisfies the appetite of my soul…The homemade gifts that reveal more of their craft.…their story.
+A slow pace and a feeling of being and not doing, not wanting to rush the experience, as every moment is a delicious nourishing bite that satisfies the appetite of my soul…The homemade gifts reveal more of their craft.…their story.
 The feeling that I freely want to purchase and take a part of them home with me.

 What people say about Ard Bia: